Subtitles and Transcript

 15:53 Steve Jurvetson: Mmm, yes.

 16:29 KB: Almost, oh.
 OK, you're making sure that's well hidden.
-Now -- oh, we've got one here, we've got one here.
+Oh, we've got one here, we've got one here.
 (Applause) So, all right, we'll leave them like that.
 (Laughter) I'm going to have the last laugh, though.
 (Laughter) Now, Steve, you know where the spike is, but nobody else, does?
 Correct?
 But I don't want you to know either, so swivel around on your chair.
 They'll keep an eye on me to make sure I don't do anything funny.
 No, stay around, OK.
 Now, Steve, look back.
-So, now you don't know where the spike is, and I don't know where it is either, OK.
+Now you don't know where the spike is, and I don't know where it is either.
 Now, is there any way to see through this blindfold?

 17:18 SJ: Put this on?

 17:49 KB: OK, where are you?
 Put out your hand.
 Your right hand.
-Is that -- no, OK.
 Tell me when I'm over a cup.

 17:56 SJ: Mm-hmm.